KoolP/RealTimePositioningWeatherApp/README.md

 WeatherAPP that gives weather conditions based on users position via GPS

 How to use:
-If you are testing the app via Simulator;
-Please update your phone positions via Debug->Simulate Location, to see the automatic location positionin in action.
+If you are testing the app via Simulator, please update your phone positions via Debug->Simulate Location, to see the automatic location positionin in action.

 Description: